 A share of stock is just an ownership stake in a business.
 It is really that simple.

-Having this paradigm shift will allow one to see the stock market in another way, not merely a conduit for gambling, but that which can build wealth over time.
+Having this paradigm shift will allow one to see the stock market in another way, not merely as a conduit for gambling, but that which can build wealth over time.

 I think a big part of the reason people are scared away from investing is they don’t understand that a share of stock is a piece of ownership.